 At Tranquil Shores, clients usually stay between three to 12 months.
-To learn more about our residential treatment programs, contact us today.
+To learn more about our day & night treatment programs, contact us today.

 The first step in any treatment program is determining the type of treatment an individual needs.
 The next step is stopping the drug or alcohol use.
 This part of the journey is known as detoxification.

 Not all treatment centers offer detoxification services, and not all individuals need to have withdrawal symptoms monitored by a doctor.
 Some substances produce more severe withdrawal symptoms than others, and it also depends on how much your family member was using.